lohathe/experiment-scripts/README.md

 *Defaults*: `SCHED_FILE = sched.py`, `PARAM_FILE = params.py`, `DURATION = 30`, `OUT_DIR = run-data/`

-This script reads *schedule files* (described below) and executes real-time task systems, recording all overhead, logging, and trace data which is enabled in the system.
+This script reads *schedule files* (described below) and executes real-time task systems, recording all overhead, logging, and trace data which is enabled in the system (unless a specific set of tracers is specified in the parameter file, see below).
 For example, if trace logging is enabled, rt-kernelshark is found in the path, but feather-trace is disabled (the devices are not present), only trace logs and rt-kernelshark logs will be recorded.

 When `run_exps.py` is running a schedule file, temporary data is saved in a `tmp` directory in the same directory as the schedule file.
 When execution completes, this data is moved into a directory under the `run_exps.py` output directory (default: `run-data/`, can be changed with the `-o` option).
 When multiple schedules are run, each schedule's data is saved in a unique directory under the output directory.

 If a schedule has been run and it's data is in the output directory, `run_exps.py` will not re-run the schedule unless the `-f` option is specified.
 This is useful if your system crashes midway through a set of experiments.

+You can use the `-j` option to send a jabber instant message every time an experiment completes.
+Running the script with `-j` will print out more details about this option.

 Schedule files have one of the following two formats: